 Local

-STEVENS COUNTY, Wash. — The Washington State Department of Agriculture has confirmed that the first case of avian flu (HPAI) has been detected in a domestic flock in Stevens County.
+STEVENS COUNTY, Wash. — The Washington State Department of Agriculture (WSDA) confirmed that Stevens County saw its first case of avian flu (HPAI) late last week.

 WSDA urges bird owners to continue protecting their flock from the highly contagious pathogen that is being detected in neighboring states.